Reconstruction of groupoids and C*-rigidity of dynamical systems: Introduction

 The use of operator algebras to encode dynamics goes all the way back to the foundational results of Murray and von Neumann on the group von Neumann algebra construction \cite{MvN4}.
 Crossed-product algebras and their generalisations have played a crucial role in both von Neumann algebra theory and $C^*$-algebra theory ever since.
 Recently, particularly since the work of Cuntz and Krieger \cite{CK} on operator-algebraic representations of shifts of finite type, and connections with Bowen--Franks theory \cite{BF}, significant strides have been made in the direction of $C^*$-rigidity of dynamical systems.
 In broad terms this is the principle that dynamical systems can be recovered, up to a suitable notion of equivalence, from associated $C^*$-algebraic data.

 A seminal result in this direction was Krieger's celebrated theorem \cite{Krieger} showing that nonsingular ergodic actions of $\ZZ$ are classified up to orbit equivalence by isomorphism of the associated von Neumann factors.
 This was soon followed by Cuntz and Krieger's construction \cite{CK} of $C^*$-algebras from irreducible shifts of finite type and R{\o}rdam's proof \cite{Rordam} that stable isomorphism of Cuntz--Krieger algebras classifies irreducible shifts of finite type up to equivalence via the combination of flow equivalence and the so-called Cuntz splice on directed graphs.
-Later, building on work of Boyle \cite{Boyle}, Giordano--Putnam--Skau \cite{GPS} proved the remarkable result that for minimal homeomorphisms of the Cantor set, flip conjugacy, continuous orbit equivalence, and diagonal-preserving isomorphism of the associated crossed-product $C^*$-algebras are equivalent.
+Later, building on work of Boyle \cite{Boyle}, Giordano--Putnam--Skau \cite{GPS} proved the remarkable result that for minimal homeomorphisms of the Cantor set, flip conjugacy, continuous orbit equivalence, and diagonal-preserving\footnote{Throughout this paper, we often use the phrase ``diagonal-preserving" to describe homomorphisms interwining distinguished abelian sulgebras of $C^*$-algebras; we do not necessarily mean $C^*$-diagonals in the technical sense of Kumjian \cite{Kumjian:CJM86}.} isomorphism of the associated crossed-product $C^*$-algebras are equivalent.
 Tomiyama \cite{Tomiyama} and Boyle--Tomiyama \cite{BT} subsequently proved that topologically free homeomorphisms of the Cantor set (minimal or not), are continuously orbit equivalent if and only if they each decompose as a disjoint union of two subsystems one pair of which are conjugate and the other pair of which are flip-conjugate.
 These results introduced, in particular, \emph{diagonal-preserving} $C^*$-isomorphisms as a key ingredient in $C^*$-algebraic rigidity of topological dynamics.